modularml/mojo/stdlib/docs/roadmap.md

 ### Core Library Improvements

-- Removing `AnyRegType` in the Standard Library in favor of `AnyType`
+- Remove `AnyRegType` in the Standard Library in favor of `AnyType`.

-- *Unify Pointer and AnyPointer.*
+- Unify Pointer and AnyPointer.

-- Applying `Reference` types and lifetimes throughout APIs and types.
+- Apply `Reference` types and lifetimes throughout APIs and types.

-- Design API conventions and expected behavior for core container types such as `List`, `String`, `Dict` .
+- Design API conventions and expected behavior for core collection types such as `List`, `String`, `Dict` .

 ### Generic Programming Improvements

 - Define core traits for generic programming models.

-- Defining an iterator model and implementing iterator support for core types.
+- Define an iterator model and implement iterator support for core types.

-- *Standardize collection meta type names (eg. element_type, key_type,*
+- Standardize collection meta type names (eg. *element_type*, *key_type*, and *value_type*).
-  *value_type).*

-### Improving Python Interop
+### Improve Python Interop

-- Improving `PythonObject` (including `object`) using new Mojo language features.
+- Improve `PythonObject` (including `object`) using new Mojo language features.

 ### Performance Improvements

-- Set up performance benchmarking infrastructure along with regression tests for perf-sensitive data structure and algorithms.
+- Set up performance benchmarking infrastructure along with regression tests for perf-sensitive data structures and algorithms.